ohshitgorillas/k8s-bittorrent/README.md

 docker tag transmission-liveness-server <registry IP:port>/transmission-liveness-server docker push <registry IP:port>/transmission-liveness-server
 ```
+To prevent Keel from generating errors regarding your self-signed certificates, copy the `/opt/certs/registry.crt` and `/opt/certs/registry.key` from the BitTorrent node to `/opt/certs` on Keel's node, then update your CA certificates (for Ubuntu Server, run `sudo update-ca-certificates`).

 5. Prepare the main manifest for deployment by editing `deployment.yaml`.
 Specifically, pay attention to:
 * node name